 Prenuptial agreements are made before a couple gets married, and they are then enforceable once the couple is married.
 Many people have misconceptions about prenuptial agreements, but there are many benefits for spouses to create this agreement.
-It’s especially helpful to work with a Columbia prenuptial attorney to safeguard each spouse’s individual interests and their interests as a couple.
+It’s especially helpful to work with a Columbia, MO prenuptial attorney to safeguard each spouse’s individual interests and their interests as a couple.

 Myth #1: Prenups Are Only Beneficial If You’re Wealthy